IlorDash/settle-in/README.md

 - **Knowledge Q&A** — ask questions about Serbian residency, work permits, banking, health insurance, tax registration, and daily procedures.
 Answers are sourced from a curated knowledge base using RAG (Retrieval-Augmented Generation)
 - **Translation** — translate between Serbian, English, and Russian, including request phrasings like "Как будет спасибо по-сербски"
 - **Smart routing** — a locally trained classifier picks the right agent in milliseconds, falling back to an LLM only when it is unsure, and rejecting questions outside the bot's scope
-- **Conversational memory** — each chat keeps its own history, so follow-ups like "and in Latin?" are understood
+- **Conversational memory** — each chat keeps its own history, so follow-ups like "and in Latin?" are understood, and it is stored on disk so a restart does not wipe it
 - **Standing preferences** — `/pref add Write Serbian translations in Cyrillic` saves a rule the bot applies to later answers
 - **Feedback buttons** — 👍/👎 under each answer, recorded with the predicted intent as labelled data for retraining the classifier
 - **Input protection** — message validation, per-user rate limiting, and graceful error handling for LLM timeouts and API failures, with a catch-all handler so even an unexpected crash gets a reply rather than silence